aiThanet/SA-Assignment/Readme.md

    -    As mentioned in [common cause for connection issue](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesCommonCauses), I found they didn't have rules to allow inbound traffic to both EC2 and ELB
    - So I just added the ingress rule (inbound rule) to allow TCP:80 for HTTP protocol in both EC2 and ELB security group
 3. Verify ELB configuration
-   - After checking the instance and subnet attached to ELB, I found there is only one ec2 instance and one publicSubnetB that's not associated with the ec2 instance attached to the current ELB
+   - After checking the instance and subnet attached to ELB, I found there is only one ec2 instance and one publicSubnetB attached to the current ELB
-   - So I created another ec2 instance (instance2) and attached it to publicSubnetB
-   - Now we have two ec2 instances, one in each availability zone (eu-west-1a, eu-west-1b)
+   - So I created another ec2 instance (instance2) and attached it to publicSubnetB, now we have two ec2 instances, one in each availability zone (eu-west-1a, eu-west-1b)
-   - Then, we attached these 2 instances and subnets to ELB
+   - Then, we attached these two instances and subnets to ELB
    - Since we only allow HTTP, we need to configure [Healthcheck](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-health-check.html) target instance to help check on HTTP protocol
 4. Verify network configuration
    - I also check the attachment of the gateway to the VPC to enable connectivity between internal and the VPC (VPCGatewayAttachment)